HGARgG-0710/math-expressions.js/README.md

 ### 16.factorOut()

 This function allows you to factor numbers.
-It might be very handy, but not very productive, so I don't recommend you using it with numbers, that are bigger than 50000 if time is what's needed very much in your application.
-With even bigger numbers it might get stuck for around a minute or so.
+Previously, I wrote how terribly slow it was.
+Now it has become SO productive, that it cracks a number like 10000000000 in second or even less (I have not checked precisely, but it was already good enough)!

 ### 17.truncate()